 Picking a stroller with safety and comfort features

-Reclining seats are also helpful.
-Babies learning to sit may need a tilted seat for support.
-Strollers with shock-absorbing wheels make rides smoother on rough paths.
-A canopy is great for protecting your baby from sun or rain.
+Reclining seats are helpful—babies building sitting skills may need a tilt for support.
+Shock-absorbing wheels make rides smoother on rough paths.
+A canopy helps with shade and weather.
 Always check the stroller’s age and weight limits to ensure it’s safe for your baby.

 Setting up the stroller for the first use

 Before using the stroller, check it for any damage.
 Secure your baby with the harness so they’re snug but comfy.
-Adjust the seat angle based on their age and head control.
-Younger babies do best in a slightly reclined position.
+Adjust the seat angle based on their age and head control—young babies do best slightly reclined.
+Lock the brakes whenever the stroller isn’t moving and avoid hanging heavy bags on the handles to prevent tipping.
+If your baby falls asleep in the stroller, move them to a firm, flat sleep surface on their back as soon as possible (AAP safe sleep guidance).

 Staying safe during outdoor trips

-If walking on grass, check for ticks afterward.
-Always watch your baby closely, especially in crowded places.
-Stick to smooth paths to avoid bumpy rides.
-These tips make outdoor time safe and enjoyable.
+If walking on grass or wooded areas, check for ticks afterward and remove any promptly (CDC tick prevention tips, 2024-08-28).
+Always watch your baby closely, especially in crowds, and stick to smooth paths to avoid bumpy rides.

 Practical Tips for Transitioning to a Stroller Without a Car Seat